ShapeBuilder

 The vertex index mapping of the most recently built shape or null.

-Mapping from built shape vertex indices to original input vertex indices.
+Mapping from vertex indices of the built shape to the original input vertex indices that have been specified while building.

 Triangles